jonbrennecke/VideoEffects/README.md

 ```

 Effects can be:
-- `colorControls`: Controls like hue, saturation, brightness, contrast and exposure.
+- `filters`: A custom filter to apply to the video.
+For example, the built-in `ColorControlsFilter` allows custom values for hue, saturation, brightness, contrast and exposure.
 - `aspectRatio`: The aspect ratio as a `CGSize`.
 - `timeRange`: The time range of a video.
 Use this to trim the video.
 - `layer`: A CALayer to render on top of the video.
 It can be any CALayer (not associated with a UIView).